biancanathally/FaceReality/README.md

 ## ❖ Developers Face Reality

-This is the team that developed Face Reality
+This is the team that developed Face Reality:

 <table>
   <tr>